Measuring frailty in the elderly: an indicator based on a super-classifier: Constructing a super-classifier for frailty representation

 Both the super-classifier and the label of each classifier can assume only two values, $-1$ and $1$.
-Therefore, we can express Equation (\ref{eq.3}) in terms of these values and compute its logarithmic transformation
+Therefore, we express \review{Equation (\ref{eq.4})} \review{analyzing the log-likelihood separately for possible values assumed by the super classifier}. \\